vikramkhare/personal/README.md

 Goals:

-Start an understanding of reasearch conducted locally in Southern California
+Start a review of reasearch conducted locally.

 Replication of key findings/algorithms/etc to improve techincal skill